Eyevinn/lambda-vast-transformer/README.md

 curl --compressed -v "http://localhost:8000/transform?vastUrl=https%3A%2F%2Feyevinn.adtest.eyevinn.technology%2Fapi%2Fv1%2Fvast%3Fdur%3D60&xslt=http%3A%2F%2Flocalhost%3A8000%2Fexamples%2Fremove-click-through.xsl"
 ```

+## Commercial Options

+The VAST Transformer is released as open source but we do offer some commercial options in relation to it.
+Contact sales@eyevinn.se if you are interested for pricing and more information.

+### Hosting

+We host the service in our environment for a monthly recurring fee.
+Included is business hours support on a best effort basis.

+### Deployment

+We help you deploy and integrate the service in your environment on a time-of-material basis.

+### Feature Development

+When you need a new feature developed and does not have the capacity or competence of your own to do it, we can on a time-of-material introduce this feature in the current code base and under the current open source license.

+### Professional Services and Development

+When you need help with building for example integration adaptors or other development in your code base related to this open source project we can offer a development team from us to help out on a time-of-material basis.

 # About Eyevinn Technology

 Eyevinn Technology is an independent consultant firm specialized in video and streaming.
 Independent in a way that we are not commercially tied to any platform or technology vendor.